This Guide Memo outlines policy on travel undertaken for University business.

 Per Diem and Entertaining or Business Meals

 When a traveler who is paid at the full per diem rate furnishes a meal to others, either as entertainment or during a business discussion, the traveler must prorate the cost of the meal and seek additional payment only for the guest(s) meals.
-See Expense Guidance for Business Meals, If multiple multiple business or entertainment meals occur during a trip, or such a meal occurs during a trip of four days or less, the use of per diem for meals is not appropriate.
+See Expense Guidance for Business Meals.
+If multiple business or entertainment meals occur during a trip, or such a meal occurs during a trip of four days or less, the use of per diem for meals is not appropriate.
 Payment for actual meal expenses with appropriate receipts should be requested for the entire trip.
 Entertainment/fund raising meals may not be paid when they occur during a trip charged to a government grant or contract unless the actual meal expense option is chosen for the entire trip.
 In this way, the correct amount can be charged to an unrestricted account (PTA) and unallowable expenditure type.

 Any student reimbursement, graduate or undergraduate, which does not meet the criteria for University travel (see Section a. below), including required documentation, will be tax reportable and should be submitted and paid through Graduate Financial Services (GFS) for graduate students and through the Financial Aid Office for undergraduates.